-The purpose of the module is to introduce the student to aeronautical aerodynamics, the aerodynamics of aerofoils and wings, and to aircraft propulsion, and to apply these to build up an understanding of and mathematical description of aircraft flight for low-speed and subsonic aircraft.
+The purpose of the module is to introduce the student to aeronautical aerodynamics, the aerodynamics of aerofoils and wings, aircraft propulsion, and to apply these to build an understanding of and mathematical description of aircraft flight for low-speed subsonic aircraft.

 Mechanical Engineering Sciences

 Overall student workload

 Lecture Hours: 33

 Tutorial Hours: 10

 Laboratory Hours: 3

 The atmosphere: the International Standard Atmosphere.
 True and equivalent airspeed.